benmvp/react-workshop/src/testing/01-render-markup/README.md

 });
 ```

-The test should pass, but what happens if you had mistyped the class name incorrectly and had put `'email-list-item--select'`?
+The test should pass, but what happens if you had mistyped the class name within `EmailListItem` incorrectly and had put `'email-list-item--select'`?
 The failure would look something like:

 ```sh
 ● prop rendering › isSelected › includes "email-list-item--selected" class on container when `isSelected` prop is true